94 Meetings: Plot

 Meanwhile, Ron and the others deal with their meetings: April acts as uninterested as possible, Andy makes promises to people against Ron's wishes, and Ann provides several medical consults after revealing she is really a nurse (not a parks and recreation department employee).
 Although the two had previously been developing a romantic interest, Andy now acts uninterested in April because he feels uncomfortable about the eight-year age difference between them, further upsetting April on a difficult day.
 Ron, who views the many meetings as an utter nightmare, calls in the others during the middle of the day for a progress report, and angrily berates April for her mistake.
-After all the meetings, April arranges her own meeting with Ron, where she announces she is quitting.
+After all the meetings, April arranges her own meeting with Ron, the 94th & final meeting of the day, where she announces she is quitting.
 When Andy learns this, he convinces Ron that April is a great assistant.
 Ron goes to April's house and convinces her to come back by telling her about Andy's compliments.
 April then reveals that she knows Ron is Duke Silver, since her mother is a huge fan, and that she recognized him the first time that they met.
 On her first day back, April successfully scares off someone wanting to meet with Ron by scheduling absurd meeting dates and times such as June 50th, the "one-teenth" of "March-tember" and 2:65 PM.
 Ron gives her an approving smile and nod while watching from his office.